SUPPORTING companies include:

 This knowledge leads to actionable insight, enabling companies to move away from traditional preventative maintenance, with regularly scheduled maintenance times, to that of Predictive Maintenance, for optimized system operation and asset utilization.
 This testbed focuses on exploring the application of Machine Learning techniques and algorithmic approaches using new innovative technology.
 This includes Plethora IIoT’s Oberon intelligent systems performing data acquisition, sensor fusion, analytics and Machine Learning powered by Xilinx ZU9 Programmable SoCs for time critical Predictive Maintenance and increasing energy efficiency, availability, and lifespan of manufacturing production systems.

-- Phase 1: Lab-based development and test facility – Plethora IIoT lab - Spain
+- Phase 1: Lab-based development and test facility – Aingura IIoT lab - Spain

 - Phase 2: Pilot Factory – Etxe-Tar Manufacturing Facility - Spain

 - Phase 3: Automotive OEM Production Manufacturing Facility

 Interested in learning more about the Smart Factory Machine Learning Testbed?
 Email us